htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 ::paru::insert ../example/manual/example_configuration_file.yaml
 ```

-Each template is a YAML property in the `templates` section.
+Each template is a sub property in the `templates` property.
 The property name
 is the template name.
 The property value is the template's definition.
 A
-template definition can contain the following properties:
+template definition can contain the following sub properties:

 - `extends`
 - `glob`